thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 - Bluetooth pairing sequence - for possible upcoming smartphone app release - also to aid hearing impaired wtih phone haptics
 - Logging of batch production for analysis stored in spare memory on device - in easily graphable format - humans like pictures
 - Logging of battery charge/energy usage for the ultra OCD perfectionists, hackers, modz
+- 4x 18650 LiFePO4 in 2S2P (7.2v) 3600mAh with charging optimization (3000-7000 charge cycles, (8-10y of daily use), Op. in -30°C
+- TEC to regain ~40% waste power and recycle it back to BMS to charge batteries while in production - extending runtimes

 Some ideas for "flashy" attractive things that humans like:
 - RGB rotary encoder for extra visual signalling for the hearing impaired, disable in menu to save battery
 - Cool case design - I know, repetitive, but I think many would like to have a custom case in their hands!
-- TEC to regain ~40% waste power and recycle it back to BMS to charge batteries while in production - extending runtimes
 - Possible LoRA wireless model - in case you need to step away

 First pre-production-ready release (very soon)